Is Taking Money to See a Personal Injury Lawyer or Doctor Legal?

 Caller: When you find out, give me a F’kin call back.

 Example 3 — Our client could have ruined her $1 million-dollar case, twice!

 We represented a woman who had neck surgery when she fell in a warehouse store when she was knocked over by a forklift.
 The warehouse store which went out of business had a $1 million insurance policy.

-During her case but before she had surgery, she had a car accident in which she damaged a dental implant and injured her breast.
+Before she had surgery on her neck, she had a car accident in which she damaged a dental implant and injured her breast.
 While she was still sitting in her car in the intersection at the accident scene, two runners, working for two different accident lawyers, came up to her offering her money.
 She told them that she had a lawyer and wasn’t interested.